darrennorris/CuttingDownTrees/README.md

 ..... in progress ........

-Files are organized in two folders: [R](https://github.com/darrennorris/CuttingDownTrees/tree/main/R), which has code files and [data](https://github.com/darrennorris/CuttingDownTrees/tree/main/data), which has everything else.
+Files are organized in two folders: [R](https://github.com/darrennorris/CuttingDownTrees/tree/main/R) that has code files and [data](https://github.com/darrennorris/CuttingDownTrees/tree/main/data) that has everything else.

 ### Step 1 preparation